 Lora Hemy, Head Distiller, Roe and Co.

 It was her experience at art school, exploring the sensory world and the links between whiskey making, olfactory arts and cross-disciplinary science, that really piqued Lora Hemy’s interest in whisky.
-In 2013, she decided to turn her passion into a career when she quit her job and embarked on a distillery trip across Australia and Asia.
+In 2013, she decided to turn her passion into a career.
+Lora quit her job and embarked on a distillery trip across Australia and Asia.

 “I had the opportunity to work on some larger scale gin and whiskey projects working again with builds, but also with NPD, quality and operational management which gave me a diverse range of experiences – all of which have been very useful in my current role”, says Lora.
 As Head Distiller, she experiences a lot of variety in her day-to-day work.
 “My current days are all very different, depending on what is going on in the plant and the time of year.
-I might be root causing a particular process issue, organising site contractors, training teams from operations or brand, hosting visitors, planning for production and maintenance, carrying out the many administrative elements of running a distillery, or working on innovation projects”, she says.
+I might be root causing a particular process issue, organising site contractors or training teams from operations or brand.
+Or I could be hosting visitors, planning for production and maintenance, carrying out the many administrative elements of running a distillery, or working on innovation projects”, she says.

-A better representation and visibility of women across the industry and trade is what Lora thinks has driven the steady rise in more women engaging with whisky.
+Lora thinks a better representation of women across the industry and trade has driven the steady rise in more women engaging with whisky.
 Marketing and advertising has improved over the last few years to include a better gender balance, too.

 So, what else can we do to ensure a more equal representation of the genders when it comes to whisky?
 For Lora, it’s also about ensuring communications are free from stereotypes and bias.
-“We also need to ensure that all of us in the industry continue to help create the types of opportunities that are open to everybody.
-Building genuine meritocracies is challenging – we need to ensure we are all constantly seeking to challenge our own internalised bias.”
+“We need to ensure that all of us in the industry continue to help create the types of opportunities that are open to everybody.
+Building genuine meritocracies is challenging.
+We need to ensure we are all constantly seeking to challenge our own internalised bias.”

-“We are all students in the whiskey industry and to be really good at what you do, you need to be open-minded enough to never stop learning.”
+“We are all students in the whiskey industry.
+To be really good at what you do, you need to be open-minded enough to never stop learning.”